 Pharmacy2U remains focussed on consolidating its position as the UK's leading online pharmacy by acquiring patients with NHS repeat prescription requirements.
-The business' new distribution facility in Leicestershire is expected to underpin the next stage of growth.
+The new Leicester facility will provide the business with substantially increased capacity, enabling the business to support its future growth trajectory.